alcantarar/dryft/README.md

 # detrend_force
-How to account for drift in force transducer signal during running
+How to account for drift in force transducer signal during running.
+Would appreciate any feedback!